-This statement is presented in categories, namely assets, deferred outflows of resources, liabilities, and net position.
+This statement is presented in categories, namely assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position.
 The current assets include cash and cash equivalents, accounts receivable, and other assets.
-The noncurrent assets include cash and cash equivalents restricted for long-term purposes, receivables restricted for investment in capital assets, capital assets, and other assets.
+The noncurrent assets include cash and cash equivalents restricted for long-term purposes, capital assets, and other assets.
 Capital assets include land, buildings and improvements, infrastructure, equipment, library materials, and construction in progress.
 Capital assets, with the exception of land and construction in progress, are shown net of depreciation.

 Deferred outflows of resources are consumptions of net assets that are applicable to a future period.
 It includes costs associated with debt restructure.
+Deferred inflows of resources are acquisitions of net assets that are applicable to a future period.
+It includes gains associated with debt restructure.